 Thus, the best answer is to tell the venture capitalist that you will let the market decide on your firm’s value.
 If you assure them that your company is going to be a success, VCs will create the market on their own.
 Ideally, they will bid against each other and raise the value of your firm.

 3) Your Exit Strategy

-That being said, the best companies tend to have CEOs that are focused on building a successful company for the long run.
-Venture capitalists know this, and look for those leaders willing to put in hard work for years to come.
+That being said, the best companies tend to have CEOs that are focused on building a successful business for the long run.
+Venture capitalists know this and look for those leaders willing to put in hard work for years to come.

 To this point, Dick Costolo, founder of FeedBurner (acquired by Google) has a great quote – “Make a map of how you want to grow the business, not a map of what you want to happen to the company.”

 His quote touches on the principle that successful companies will create their own exit opportunities as they grow.
 You should focus less on figuring out ways to exit your company, and instead build a great company with the ideas that you have.

 When companies enter into negotiations with venture capital firms, there are several issues that need to be defined and agreed upon.
 This article describes the key issues.

 Valuation.
 Valuation is the most prominent negotiating issue.
 Valuation is the price of the company in which the venture capitalist invests.
 Valuation determines what percent of the company the investor is buying for their capital.